• Skip to primary navigation

 This is grown-up cranberry sauce: fresh berries, sauteed onion, dry red wine, apple pie spice, and toasted hazelnuts.
 It’s a flavor explosion in your mouth.

-And we all know how well cranberry sauce pairs with turkey or ham.
+We all know how well cranberry sauce pairs with turkey or ham.
 It’s delicious.
-Your family deserves a second choice, (other than the jelly kind).
+Your family deserves a second choice (other than the jelly kind).

 Another good thing is that you can make this recipe days ahead of your meal since it refrigerates well.
 Fresh cranberry sauce also freezes well.

-Place it into a plastic, air-tight freezer bag and it will keep for a couple of months.
-Let it defrost overnight in your refrigerator.
+Place it in a plastic, airtight freezer bag, and it will keep for a couple of months.
+Then, let it defrost overnight in your refrigerator.

 Start with fresh or frozen cranberries.
 These are harvested from September until November and are only available unfrozen for a short time in the grocery store.